Accessibility Electric Forest Accessibility (ADA) Information

 It is the goal of Electric Forest to be as accessible as possible!
 The following information should answer all of your questions regarding accessibility at Electric Forest.
 If you have any additional questions, by all means reach out to the access team by emailing firstname.lastname@example.org.

 The Access Tent is where guests with disabilities can come to get information and request services.
 It will be located within the Accessible Camping area.
 This is also the designated area for recharging wheelchairs, scooters, and other medical devices.
 Remember, guests use this power at their own risk, and Electric Forest is not responsible for any personal equipment.

 The Electric Forest site is full of natural beauty.
 It is a large site with various types of natural and groomed terrain that includes sandy pathways, dirt roads, grassy fields, and of course an unforgettable forest.
 The topography is reasonably flat with a few areas of small rolling hills.
 From Accessible Camping to the closest stage is about 150 yards, and to the farthest stage is about half of a mile.
 Plan accordingly as there are some distances to be covered to get to all of the areas and stages on the site, and, as with any natural terrain, rain can impact the conditions.

-All disabled patrons will enter at the south entrance off Winston Road, the same entrance for all RVs.
+All RVs with disabled patrons on board must enter at the south entrance off Winston Road, the same entrance for all RVs.
 Drive to the front of the RV Campground near accessible camping – both RV Camping and Accessible Camping are on the festival map.

 Golf carts will be available to transport patrons with mobility impairments.
 Golf carts travel to and from Accessible Camping and the viewing platforms.
 Pick-up and drop-off points for golf cart transportation include the Access Tent in the Accessible Camping area and/or any of the Accessible Viewing platforms.
 Rules, guidelines, and schedules for golf cart transportation will be distributed on-site for patrons who might require this service.